Homeowner’s Heater Checklist: Before You Call for Repair

 - Check your thermostat

-Make sure your thermostat is set to heat, and that the temperature it is set at is above the current ambient temperature.
+Set your thermostat to heat.
+The temperature needs to be at or above the current ambient temperature.
 Set the desired temperature up a few degrees.
 If you don’t feel heat coming from your vents shortly after doing this, you can eliminate this as the problem.

 - Check your air filter